19 Types of Laminate Flooring for Durability & Ease of Installation

 Since laminate is a fake surface laid over wood, you can even find stone laminate flooring, designed to look like finely cut and organized slabs of stone, or slate as many call it.

 It's a classy look but in my mind it's very obvious that you're not walking on stone.
-The difference between look and feel is too vast to be natural to the mind, in my opinion.
+The difference between look and feel is too vast to be natural to the mind, in my opinion, though it can make a nice waterproof option as flooring for a pool house or somewhere where the physical feel matters less.

 But if you like the look, don't let that lead you astray.
 The beauty of the striations and colors can be amazing.
 You can even find marble laminate if you want to kick it up a notch.